 In the next step, enter your passport details.
-Select your Bahamas Immigration Status as Visitor, and upload your Passport Information Page (this is the page bearing your personal information such as first & last names).
-If you’ve dual nationality, put your nationality as the country you reside in.
+Select your Bahamas Immigration Status as Visitor, and upload your Passport Information Page (this is the page bearing your personal information, such as first & last names).
+If you've dual nationality, put your nationality as the country you reside in.
 While not evident, ensure your passport is not expiring within six months.
 That can increase the chances of rejection.

 Finally, share details of your Emergency contact.
-This can be a family member, friend, or even a travel agent.
+This can be a family member, a friend, or even a travel agent.
 The Bahamas authorities might contact this person in case of an emergency.

 If you are traveling with children under age eighteen (18), you’re required to create a profile for each child.
 This entails uploading their valid passport and sharing personal details.

 Select ‘Add a child’ for each child traveling with you.

 Enter the child’s details and upload their travel document.

 Children eighteen (18) years or older are required to have their own profile.
 Children between ages two (2) and eleven (11) must submit a negative COVID-19 test.
 The test can either be rapid or PCR.
 In addition, anyone older than eleven (11) years of age is required to upload a negative RT-PCR test if they're not fully vaccinated.
 Use this tool to get a personalized timetable for getting covid-19 tests.